Get the Recipe

 Well, late one night, I was poking through the sorry detritus in my fridge, lamenting the fact that, despite all the wonderful homemade and store-bought condiments and sauces I had in there—a half dozen varieties of miso, more than a half dozen chili sauces, two flavors of homemade mayo, three varieties of soy sauce, anchovies, tomato sauce, crème fraîche, harissa (both domestic and Moroccan), bacon-cherry-pepper relish, et cetera—the only real food I had was a few eggs, an onion, and a bag of Cape Cod salt-and-vinegar chips.

 Hang on a minute, I thought.
 Suddenly a dim lightbulb flickered over my head.
-Or rather, José Andrés plucked the lightbulb from over his head and held it over mine for a very brief second.
+Or, rather, José Andrés plucked the lightbulb from over his head and held it over mine for a very brief second.
 I think we may have something here.

-I like eggs, I like tortillas, I like salt and vinegar chips—why not combine them?
+I like eggs, I like tortillas, I like salt-and-vinegar chips—why not combine them?

-There's no real big trick to cooking a tortilla—the most difficult part comes when you have to flip it.
-Unlike, say, an Italian frittata, which gets finished by baking or broiling and has a lighter, fluffier texture, a tortilla should be dense and moist, the result of flipping and compressing while it cook, all while making sure that the eggs don't cook all the way through to the center.
+There's no real big trick to cooking a Spanish tortilla—the most difficult part comes when you have to flip it.
+Unlike, say, an Italian frittata, which gets finished by baking or broiling and has a lighter, fluffier texture, a tortilla should be dense and moist, the result of flipping and compressing it while it cooks, all while making sure that the eggs don't cook all the way through to the center.
 In a perfect tortilla, the middle should have the creamy texture of very lightly set scrambled eggs.

 What I really love is how many layers a potato chip–based tortilla gets, and how crisp the exterior becomes.

-I'm considering barbecue or sour cream and onion potato chip tortillas next, but I think I may wait until desperation and hunger kick in first.
+I'm considering barbecue or sour-cream-and-onion potato chip tortillas next, but I think I may wait until desperation and hunger kick in first.